Multiorders in amenable group actions: Introduction: motivation and organization of the paper

 } The symbol $H(\mu,\P|\P^-)$ denotes the Shannon (static) entropy of $\P$ conditional with respect to the sigma-algebra $\P^-$.
 Moreover, the Pinsker sigma-algebra of this process, defined as the largest \inv\ sub-sigma-algebra of $\Sigma$ on which the action has entropy zero, is characterized by the formula

 The above intersection is often referred to as the \emph{remote past} of the process.

-Let now $G$ denote a countable amenable group\footnote{Throughout this paper, by a countable amenable group we will mean an infinite countable discrete group in which there exists a F{\o}lner sequence.}.
+Let now $G$ denote a countable group.
 By a \emph{total order} on $G$ we will mean a transitive relaton $\prec$ such that for every $a,b\in G$ exactly one of the alternatives holds: either $a\prec b$ or $b\prec a$, or $a=b$.
 Total order on $G$ is \emph{invariant} if the implication $a\prec b\Rightarrow ag \prec bg$ is true for all $a,b,g\in G$.
 A group admitting an invariant total order is called \emph{orderable}.
 In general, $G$ need not be orderable, and if it is, the order intervals need not form a F\o lner \sq.
 For example, $\Z^2$ is orderable but no invariant order has the property (2) (the reader may easily verify that there is no invariant order on $\Z^2$ whose every order interval is finite).
-In~1975, John Kieffer \cite{K} introduced an interesting substitute of an invariant order, the \emph{invariant random order}. \begin{defn} An \emph{invariant random order} (IRO) on $G$ is a probability space $(\O,\nu)$, where $\O$ is a measurable family of total orders $\prec$ on $G$ (represented as $\{0,1\}$-valued functions on $G\times G$) and $\nu$ is a Borel probability measure supported by $\O$, invariant under the action of $G$ on $\O$, defined by the rule $(g,\prec)\mapsto\ \prec'$, where
+In~1975, John Kieffer~\cite{K} introduced an interesting substitute of an invariant order, the \emph{invariant random order}. \begin{defn} An \emph{invariant random order} (IRO) on $G$ is a probability space $(\O,\nu)$, where $\O$ is a measurable family of total orders $\prec$ on $G$ (represented as $\{0,1\}$-valued functions on $G\times G$) and $\nu$ is a Borel probability measure supported by $\O$, invariant under the action of $G$ on $\O$, defined by the rule $(g,\prec)\mapsto\ \prec'$, where

-\end{defn} It is easy to show that IRO exists on any countable amenable group.
+\end{defn} It is easy to show that IRO exists on any countable group.
 For instance, take the i.i.d.\ $G$-process $(\mathsf X_g)_{g\in G}$ with values in the interval $[0,1]$ distributed according to the Lebesgue measure.
 Almost every realization $\omega$ of this process is an injective function $g\mapsto\omega_g$ from $G$ to $[0,1]$.
 The linear ordering of the values determines a linear ordering $\prec_\omega$ of $G$, as follows: